SoftwareHeritage/swh-docs/README.md

     $ sudo apt install plantuml graphviz

+These additional packages are required on Debian 10.x systems:
+- libapr1-dev
+- libaprutil1-dev
+- libsvn-dev
+- postgresql-11
+- dia
+- postgresql-autodoc

-It is also recomanded to build the doc using [tox][6], so ensure you have it installed, eg. on a Debian system:
+It is also recommended to build the doc using [tox][6], so ensure you have it installed, eg. on a Debian system:

     $ sudo apt install tox